MrTransistorsChannel/NixdorfVFD/README.md

 # NixdorfVFD
-An Arduino library for interfacing to Nixdorb BA63 VFD customer displays
+An Arduino library for interfacing to Nixdorf BA63 VFD customer displays